top of page

 Grocery Access

 Many Philly residents live 10–15 minutes or more from healthy food—some have no real access at all.
+This directly affects their health and well-being.

 Green Space Access

 Access to parks means access to movement, mental peace, and community.
+Limited access equals limited opportunities to regulate stress.

 Housing Stability